Two recent posts, one concerning geocaching etiquette and another

 location to within 10-20 feet.
 Presently there are over 250 caches in

 Arizona and growing steadily.
-It’s not inconceivable that we could grow
+Its not inconceivable that we could grow

 exponentially for some time.
 If we double each year for only seven years